Do you ever feel suddenly overwhelmed by things you need to do? Or perhaps you get that anxious feeling where you just can’t focus on anything?

 Relax your muscles with a progressive relaxation method

 This method, while it takes a few minutes to perform, is one of the most effective ways to fight anxiety.

 - In a sitting or lying position, start at your feet, tensing your muscles by pointing your toes for 3 seconds, then fully relax them.
-Do this systematically, working your way up, from your legs up to your abdomen, your hands then your arms, and end by clenching and relaxing your jaw and cheek muscles.
+Do this systematically, working your way up from your legs up to your abdomen, your hands and then your arms, and end by clenching and relaxing your jaw and cheek muscles.
 You should feel instantly relaxed.
 It can also be done in reverse, starting with the head.
 This is an extremely effective technique when done properly and is particularly useful for those with anxiety issues.

 Focus on the present with the 5-4-3-2-1 technique

 When you are anxious, your mind automatically focuses on the unpleasant feeling.
 By taking a moment to force yourself to be aware of your surroundings, you are also forcing the mind to help fight anxiety.

 - Look around you and mentally identify 5 specific things that you see, then find 5 things that you hear.
 Then go back and name 4 things that you see (can be the same things), and 4 things that you hear, and so on, until you reach 1.

 This forces you to be in the moment and will help you gather your thoughts.

 Another way you can fight anxiety and calm the mind is to use a mantra.